parlance-labs/applied-llms/_mkdocs/docs/index.md

 ---

-### Contact Us
-We would love to hear your thoughts on this post.
-You can contact us at [contact@applied-llms.org](mailto:contact@applied-llms.org).
-Many of us are open to various forms of consulting and advisory.
+### Stay In Touch

+We would love to stay in touch with you regarding future blog posts, courses, and activitis.
+You can subscribe to your newsletter below:

+<script async data-uid="b3e2fda9e7" src="https://appliedllms.ck.page/b3e2fda9e7/index.js"></script>

 You can also find our individual contact information on our [about page](about.qmd).

 ### Acknowledgements
 This series started as a conversation in a group chat, where Bryan quipped that he was inspired to write “A Year of AI Engineering”.
 Then, ✨magic✨ happened, and we were all inspired to chip in and share what we’ve learned so far.